papiodesu/leptos_book/src/view/05_forms.md

 The view should be pretty self-explanatory by now.
 Note two things:

-1. Unlike in the controlled input example, we use "value」 (not 「prop:value").
+1. Unlike in the controlled input example, we use "value" (not "prop:value").
    This is because we’re just setting the initial value of the input, and letting the browser control its state.
 (We could use "prop:value" instead.)
-2. We use "node_ref=...」 to fill the 「NodeRef」.
-(Older examples sometimes use 「_ref".
+2. We use "node_ref=..." to fill the "NodeRef".
+(Older examples sometimes use "_ref".
    They are the same thing, but "node_ref" has better rust-analyzer support.)

 "NodeRef" is a kind of reactive smart pointer: we can use it to access the